Privacy

 Turns out what happens on your iPhone, doesn't actually stay on your iPhone

-Apple has temporarily disabled its new Group FaceTime feature after a major privacy bug was discovered, exposing a recipient's audio and video without them answering an incoming call.
+Apple has temporarily disabled its new Group FaceTime feature after a major privacy bug was discovered.
+The bug exposed a recipient's audio and video without them answering an incoming call.

 The bug was first tweeted about on January 21, when a mother raised the issue with Apple boss Tim Cook via Twitter, saying her teenage son had discovered the FaceTime flaw.

-It was then reported by 9to5Mac on January 28, and was found to share the recipient's audio with the caller before they had decided to accept or reject the call.
+9to5Mac then reported it on January 28.
+It was found to share the recipient's audio with the caller before they had decided to accept or reject the call.

-The bug is specifically a problem with Group FaceTime, the feature only recently launched by Apple (after a delay) where many iOS and Mac users can join an audio or video call at once.
+The bug is specifically a problem with Group FaceTime, the feature only recently launched by Apple (after a delay) where many iOS and Mac users can join an audio or video call simultaneously.

 The bug worked like this: